 While I am able to walk most places and drive the rest, I don’t need a bike.

-In a different city, I dreamt of selling my car and relying only on a bike.
+In a different city, I dreamt of selling my car and relying only on a bike (especially after living in Cambridge for a year, where I did own a bike!).
 Although Canberra is extremely bike friendly, it would be difficult to navigate without owning a car, too.
 I also often use my car to visit my family and friends in Sydney, so I can’t see myself making the switch soon.

 6. Special dining/cutlery etc.